argoproj/argo-workflows/docs/variables.md

 results in a log of `bar`

-This shouldn't that helpful in logging, you should be able to identify workflows through other labels in your clusters log tool, but can be helpful when generating metrics for the workflow for example.
+This shouldn't be that helpful in logging, you should be able to identify workflows through other labels in your cluster's log tool, but can be helpful when generating metrics for the workflow for example.